luisan00/cocoa/README.md

 # Cocoa (WIP)
-Porting Trezor for Esp32 with a special emphasis on the generation of random numbers and the statistical detection of non-random patterns
+Trezor for Esp32 with a special emphasis on the generation of random numbers and the statistical detection of non-random patterns

 ## Project status by component